dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/help-and-feedback/index.md

 ## Help & Feedback

 The quickest way to get help is to email support@hmdahero.com.
-As HMDA Hero is an open source
+HMDA Hero is an open source/free project